punktDe/vagrant-workshop/README.md

 ## Summary

 Hashicorp Vagrant is a powerful platform for local automated creation and deployment of virtual machines.
-This tutorial show the basics and two practical examples of how to use Vagrant to create FreeBSD based development environments on a suitable machine.
+This tutorial shows the basics and practical examples of how to use Vagrant to create FreeBSD based development environments on a suitable machine.

 Participants need an amd64 laptop and VirtualBox and Vagrant installed on their operating